Poojitha2916/New-Moodify/README.md

 -Instantly see a customized music recommendation

-Clean and responsive layout using Bootstrap
+-Clean and responsive layout using Bootstrap

-Simple to use, no sign-up or installation needed
+-Simple to use, no sign-up or installation needed

 ---

 🛠️ Technologies Used
-HTML5
+-HTML5

-CSS3 (with Bootstrap 5 via CDN)
+-CSS3 (with Bootstrap 5 via CDN)

-JavaScript (for dynamic suggestions)
+-JavaScript (for dynamic suggestions)

 ---

 🚀 How to Run
-Download or clone the repository/files.
+-Download or clone the repository/files.

-Open index.html in any web browser (Chrome, Firefox, Edge, etc.).
+-Open index.html in any web browser (Chrome, Firefox, Edge, etc.).

-Select your mood by clicking one of the buttons—your music recommendation will appear instantly.
+-Select your mood by clicking one of the buttons—your music recommendation will appear instantly.

 ---

 📦 Project Files Overview
-File	Description
+-File	Description
 index.html	The main webpage with buttons for each mood style.css	Custom CSS for colors and layout script.js	Handles mood selection and song suggestions